kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->

 Add a new field `lastUsedTime` of type `metav1.Time` to the `PersistentVolumeClaimStatus` struct.
-This field will be updated by the kube-apiserver when the last Pod referencing the PVC terminates.
+This field will be updated by the PVC protection controller (in kube-controller-manager) when the PVC transitions from being in use to not being in use.

+The definition of a PVC not being in use is when the last Pod referencing it has been deleted or reached a terminal state.

 ### User Stories (Optional)